Bas Balkissoon: Ontario legislature

 In a by-election held on November 24, 2005, Balkissoon was elected as the Member of Provincial Parliament for the riding of Scarborough—Rouge River, replacing Alvin Curling who was appointed as the Canadian ambassador to the Dominican Republic.
-Balkissoon, as the Liberal Party candidate, won with 58% of the vote.
-Conservative candidate Cynthia Lai received 24% of the vote and the NDP's Sheila White finished third with 15%.
+Running for the Liberal Party, Balkissoon won with 58% of the vote.
+Conservative candidate Cynthia Lai received 24% of the vote and New Democrat Sheila White finished third with 15%.
 In the Liberal nomination prior to the by-election, the party chose to use a clause in its constitution that declared other candidates invalid, effectively handing the nomination to Balkissoon.
 This excluded other contenders such as Raymond Cho who considered putting his name forward.

 Balkissoon was easily re-elected in the 2007 provincial election, defeating his closest opponent by over 17,000 votes.
 He was also re-elected in 2011, and 2014.

-During his time in office he has been appointed to a number of Parliamentary Assistant roles including Minister of Community Safety and Correctional Services (2006-7, 2014); Minister of Health and Long-Term Care (2007-10); and Minister of Community and Social Services (2010-2013).
+During his time in office he has been appointed to a number of Parliamentary Assistant roles including Minister of Community Safety and Correctional Services (2006-7, 2014); Minister of Health and Long-Term Care (2007–10); and Minister of Community and Social Services (2010-2013).
 In 2011 he was named as Deputy Speaker and Chair of the Committee of the Whole House.

-On March 22, 2016 Balkissoon resigned from the legislature.
+He resigned from the legislature on March 22, 2016, citing a desire to spend more time with his family.